kitten/kitten.sh/pages/graphql-normalized-caching/index.md

   alt="The Client is notified when any dependencies of a query overlap with an update."
 />

-For this there's another technique that is applied while traversing query documents.
-During traversal, a `Set` of keys is collected.
-This `Set` identifies all entities that the traversal has visited, which hence clearly identifies either which entities have been read or written, depending on whether Graphcache was updating or reading from its store.
-We call this list of keys the "dependencies" of a document.
+To identify changes as data is updated by the cache, the traversal also tracks all entities it has visited by key.
+A `Set` of keys is collected.
+This `Set` clearly identifies either which entities have been read or written, depending on whether Graphcache was updating or reading from its store.
+We call this list of keys the "dependencies" of a query document.

 The _exchange_ then only needs to compare the `Set` it gets when it updates the cache with the dependencies of active queries.
-If any queries contains a dependency that has been updates, the `Client` is notified that this query has a new update.
+If any queries contains a dependency that has been updated, the `Client` is notified that this query has a new update.

 ## Graphcache — More than just a normalised cache

 Graphcache has come quite far in the year that we've been working on it now, and as this post has hopefully shown, what goes into a normalised GraphQL cache goes much beyond the data normalisation bit of it.
-Today we can be proud of a normalised cache that is one of the fastest and smallest in the community.
+Today we can be proud of a normalised cache that is can one of the fastest and smallest in the community.
 We're continuing to experiment with **"smart features"** which have already brought us ideas such as the built-in Offline Support, which are what ultimately make Graphcache unique.

 It's easy for me to list out where the implementation of our cache has ended up and what it does, but there's a long list of reasons, discussions, and failed experiments behind each change we've introduced.
-It's almost a shame to not mention them, since each problem related to Graphcache felt like the hardest I'd work on for weeks at a time.
+It's almost a shame to not mention them since each problem related to Graphcache felt like the hardest I'd work on for weeks at a time.
 However, the important takeaway is that we focus on making each of our features intuitive, which is best exemplified by the [detailed warnings and